Little Richard discography

 This page is a discography for American musician Little Richard (1932–2020).
 Described as "the architect of rock and roll", Little Richard was a pioneering singer-songwriter whose career also encompassed rhythm and blues, soul, and gospel.
-He began his recording career in 1951, signing to RCA Victor, releasing his first singles, and his first album in 1957, although he released his last album in 1992, he continued to tour into the 21st century.
-He attained international success after signing with Specialty Records in 1955.
+He began his recording career with RCA Victor in 1951, releasing his first singles.
+He attained international success following his signing to Specialty Records in 1955 and the issue of his first LP album two years later.
+Although his last album was released in 1992, Little Richard continued to tour into the 21st century.